carlfranklin/GrpcGenerator/README.md

 ### Demo Models and Services

 If you simply run **GrpcGenerator** as is, it will generate support files for two models (`Person` and `Product`) and three services (`PeopleService`, `ProductService`, and `PeopleProductsService`) and place them in a folder called *Output* on your Windows Desktop.
-It will also generate a *README.txt* file that has markup, and code along with instructions as to what to add to your project.
+It will also generate a *README.txt* file that has markup and code along with instructions as to what to add to your project.

 Go ahead and run **GrpcGenerator**, and then we will create a new hosted Blazor WebAssembly solution with Visual Studio, and add the files to it.